"

 Apply one or more of these models to your past or current experience of teamwork:

-- Have you consciously or unknowingly engaged in the Tuckman team formation steps?
+2. Have you intentionally or unknowingly engaged in the Tuckman team development steps?
+What did that look like at each stage?

-- Can you determine which of the DISC characteristics most closely matches your personality traits?
+3. Can you determine which of the DISC characteristics most closely matches your personality traits?
+How would you describe your “strengths and weaknesses” in this context?
+How might you apply these to your current project?

-- Do you think learning about the conflict modes or typical dysfunctions can help make your future team experiences more productive?
+4. Do you think learning about the Thomas-Kilman conflict modes or typical dysfunctions (Lencioni model) can help make your future team experiences more productive?
+How might you use them to address conflict or dysfunction?

-- Could you propose an alternative model for effective teamwork?
+5. Could you propose an alternative model for promoting effective teamwork?